 For your convenience, I’ve broken them down into three easy segments that will effectively help you set up and start your political campaign.

-Just tap the blue headline and it will take you to the article on that topic.
+Now to jump into the topics related to launching your political campaign, all you need to do is tap any blue headline listed below and it will take you to the article on that topic.

 Before You Decide to Run